1. What is the passage type?

 5. What is the author’s purpose?

-1. Which of the following is/are not representative of the Dark Age?
+1. Which of the following can be concluded from the passage?

 (E) none of the above.